Luigi's debut!

 The animation style also tends to blend in with a good chunk the shows that DiC was pumping out during that period.
 The HB season had a sense of personality, this was just another early-90's cartoon.

 SPOILER ALERT: These are the antagonists of the final episode.
-When the
+When the episode culminates in a whodunit subplot near the end, the cartoon practically TELLS you that these two are the guilty party. |

 A little bit ago, I mentioned DiC expanding the phone booth's abilities; it was barely utilized.
 One episode, they try to help improve a mock-up Mister Rogers' Neighborhood, wind up getting the host fired, and try to get him back.
 In another, they go into a Leave It To Beaver stand-in and bring Not-Wally and Not-Beaver to their time.
 In another, the Stallyns shrink down, Fantastic Voyage-style, and journey through the body of their morbidly obese coach.
 There were also brief instances where they went into The Sound of Music, a Sherlock Holmes story, and Rodan.
 That's about it.
 The fact that this season didn't last very long wouldn't see much more utility.